thekarlbrown/ChangeTheWorld/README.md

 --TO-DO/Tactics for Implementation --

+figure out why appetize is crashing (likely because of location data issues) and figure out how to deal with that

+move reverse geocoding to server size depending on performance difference, required if app goes international due to hashmap

 improve incorrect queries/returns of how things failed then with new information give more detail client side about what was wrong about login